General use

 Floppy and hard disk image file selection entries are “removable”: this means you can “eject” a floppy disk image, or disable hard disk emulation.
 This can be done by highlighting the corresponding menu entry, then pressing Del or Backspace instead of Enter.
 The behaviour is similar with MIDI ports, on which you may decide to disconnect the currently used device on any of the in or out ports.

-To exit the setup menu, press Esc.
+To exit the setup menu as well as any other dialog, press Esc.

 File selection